Table of Contents

 Rooting.
 One day I was watching my dad trim a shrub.
 He started telling me about rooting.
 I was skeptical.
 Just stick it in wet sand?
 Does not sound legit.
 So once he was done with that shrub, he told me to grab some trimmings and we went to the garden annex.
 I didn't know that word back then, but it fits.
 There was a large tool shed already there when we moved in.
 He built a sturdy lean-to onto the east side of that.
 The lean-to's other walls were some kind of translucent corrugated sheet, plastic or fiberglass, on two by four framing with six by six treated corner posts set in concrete.
 He never built anything flimsy.
 He built a stalwart table inside it against the shed wall, our potting bench.
 It now became the site of our rooting experiment.
 He filled a small tray with sharp sand and wet it down good.
 Then he had me stick some trimmings into the sand.
 Easygoing and informal; no retrimming the bottoms, no root growth hormones.
 He said it was important to keep the sand wet.
 That was my job.
 I had a watering can that made a gentle shower and a stool I could stand on to water.
 He said three times a day at least, and to keep an eye on the sand if it got hot.
 In Florida?
 I suspect he quietly made up for any lapses in my memory, but I felt like I was doing it myself.
 After a couple of weeks, we assessed our experiment.
 The leaves of several of the twigs had withered, but most of them still looked fine.
 He had me carefully dig one of these out with a spoon and rinse the sand off; dang if it hadn't sprouted roots!
 I went rooting crazy and stuck all kinds of unlikely suspects in sand along with some winners, in the process learning something about what parts of what kinds of plants liked to root.
 It's no wonder I wanted to be a scientist like my dad when I grew up.

-Mom.
-While Dad was helping me forge a healthy vision of the future, Mom was teaching me how to cook.
-Not intentionally; it just sort of happened.
+Kettle tea.
+Meanwhile Mom was teaching me how to cook.
+Not intentionally; it just happened.
 A combination of necessity and my inquisitive nature.
-I wanted to know about things.
-I wanted to learn how to do things.
-That's how I explored the world.
-Check out what I've written about eggs, pizza, green bean mushroom soup casserole, and buttermilk biscuits.
+I wanted to learn about things.
+I wanted to learn how to do things so I could take control of my world.
 Mom was a tea drinker all her life.
-"Hot tea," as it's known in the south.
-Tea meant ice tea.
-No, not iced tea.
-That's some yankee shit.
-Then there was sweet tea, ice tea that was good and sweet.
-I always loved sweet tea.
-You have to sweeten it while it is hot or you can never get enough sugar to dissolve.
-Trying to sweeten the thin bitter ice tea served in restaurants by dumping sugar packets in it is an exercise in frustration.
-You never get anything better than half-assed.
-Mom's sweet tea was our all day every day family beverage.
-She made it in a Coffee Mate jar: brown glass, straight-sided, almost a foot tall.
-She stirred with a wooden spoon that took on a deep tannic stain, like the cypress pond water at that secret beach near Destin.
-I inherited that spoon then lost it along the way.
-Now I use a battery operated milk frother to stir.
-Works so much better.
+Hot tea, as it's known in the south.
+If you just said tea that meant ice tea, which in our house meant sweet tea in southern lingo, but we didn't call it that.
+Mom's ice tea was good and sweet, and it was our all day every day family beverage.
+She brewed it in a jumbo size Coffee-Mate jar: brown glass, straight-sided, almost a foot tall.
+She stirred it with a wooden spoon that took on a deep tannic stain, like the cypress pond water at that secret beach near Destin.
+I inherited that spoon, then lost it along the way.
+I'm no good at keeping souvenirs and keepsakes, although my love Ariel seems to have found a way around that, much to my delight.
 Mom liked to make herself a cup of hot tea as a break.
 I wanted to have tea with her, so she made me my own special version.
-She called it kettle tea.
-She poured hot water in a cup like the one she what drinking from, sweetened it with plenty of sugar, and added plenty of milk so it wouldn't scald me.
-I still make that but she wouldn't recognize it.
-Too many instantaneous changes.
+She called it kettle tea: hot water in a teacup like the one she drank from, sweetened with plenty of sugar and enough milk so it wouldn't scald me.
+The tea I make today is my homage to the kettle tea she made me: relatively weak tea with plenty of sugar and milk.
+I think she'd approve.

 Elephant ears.
 Mom gave me my first experience of poisonous plants, so popular in warmer climates.
 She planted a bed of wildly colorful caladiums, expanding on the theme of the closely related elephant ears that were already growing there when we moved in.
 Elephant ears are rudely invasive, like their namesake.

 Elephants don't mean to mess stuff up.
 They're just so big, and hungry.
 There's no overgrazing like elephant overgrazing.
 That was one of the ecological problems Dad worked on in Kenya, part of the 800 pound problem of grazing competition between wildlife and livestock.
 Elephants had been migratory, but fencing the bush put an end to that.
 They'd get stuck in an area and kill off all the vegetation.
 I never thought to ask him if B. rothrockii was any more resistant to elephant death than the native grasses.
 Anyway, the elephant ears had to be cut back frequently so they wouldn't crowd out the more mannerly and delicate caladiums.
 I loved to watch her work in the garden, so I was there one day when she did a big elephant ear cutback.
 She gathered her prunings so I wouldn't get into them, but the stubs where they'd been cut off remained.
 I went exploring after she left.
 I saw milky sap oozing from the stubs.
 It looked like cream, so I had a taste.
 Don't try this at home, kids.
 My mouth was on fire; it felt like I'd stuck a live wire in there.
 The oxalate crystals stung and burned at the same time.
-There was much screaming and sobbing, a call to the doctor, and an Rx to sip real milk, slowly.
+There was much screaming and sobbing, a call to the doctor, and an Rx to sip real whole milk, slowly.